 The tooth abscess usually remains localized and the infection stays contained.
 However, in rare situations the infection may spread and create complications.
 If your body's immune system has trouble containing the infection, it may cause swelling and pain in the adjacent soft tissues in the mouth, like the floor of the mouth.

 If an abscess in a lower tooth spreads, it may infect the neck and floor of the mouth and make breathing difficult.
 An abscess in an upper tooth can spread the infection to the sinus and eye regions.
-These severe complications are uncommon but may require hospitalization, according to The BMJ.
+These severe complications are uncommon but may require hospitalization.

 Treatment and Prevention